A Skeptic’s Path to Enlightenment IN 9 MEDITATIONS

 Class 1.
 What Is Meditation?

-Meditation isn’t just a tool to improve focus or relax, but a way to strengthen the positive qualities we all naturally possess: compassion, kindness, generosity, patience, humor, and finding joy in everyday life.
-Learn what the difference is between mindfulness meditation, the calming meditation that focuses your mind, and analytical meditation, the active type of meditation that steers your mind toward its best qualities.
+In this class, I will introduce meditation as a practice that not only helps to improve focus or relaxation but also strengthens the positive qualities innate in each individual, such as compassion, kindness, generosity, patience, humor, and finding joy in everyday life.
+You will learn the difference between mindfulness meditation and analytical meditation and how analytical meditation directs your mind towards its best qualities.

 Class 2.
 What is the Mind?